 How does any Inheritance Tax get paid?

 If there is Inheritance Tax to pay, this becomes due to HMRC after six months from the end of the month of death.
 After that time interest becomes payable on any outstanding Inheritance Tax.
 It is possible to pay Inheritance Tax on certain types of assets, such as land and some business assets, in 10 equal annual instalments (or until the asset is sold, if sooner).
 This can help with cash flow if an estate is made up of largely illiquid assets.

 More about the team

-We are a team of 11 specialist probate lawyers – one of the largest and most experienced in the South East, which means your matter will be dealt with effectively, efficiently and there will always be a member of the team available to help.
+We are a team of 11 specialist probate lawyers – one of the largest and most experienced in the South East, covering London, Kent, Sussex and Surrey.
+This means your matter will be dealt with effectively, efficiently and there will always be a member of the team available to help.

 As a full-service law firm we can draw on our years of expertise to help administer even the most complex estates to provide our clients with peace of mind.

 - Most of our team who supervise and manage the preparation of wills are members of The Society of Trust and Estate Practitioners (STEP).
 It has published a Code for Will Preparation in England and Wales and as a firm, we adhere to this code in relation to work we do in connection with wills in this jurisdiction.
 We are independent and are not part of any other company or group.
 You can view the code on their website: www.step.org/ or we can send you a copy on request.

 - Band 1 in Chambers HNW and The Legal 500